birromer/ros-intervals-docker/README.md

 It includes, among other things:
   - Ubuntu 20.04, as base image
   - ROS Noetic, as it is the core of this thing
+  - *NEW* ROS2 Foxy, as the second beating heart of this thing
   - OpenCV, the latest build for image processing
   - Ibex and Codac, for interval analysis/constraint programming
   - A shared folder with the host computer
   - Tmux configuration and layout ready for development, for getting into action in less than 10 seconds
-  - *New* Support for working with the NAO robot
+  - Support for working with the NAO robot
   - and some customization for my own pleasure

 You'll be able to find everything extra in the *assets/* folder, including vim, tmux, zsh and xdefaults for urxvt terminal.

-Most of the details can be understood from the original repo, but I must point that it is a simplified version that does not access a dedicated gaphics card nor has out-of-the-box customizability - gotta edit the files as you wish.
+Most of the details can be understood from the original repo, but I must point that it is a simplified version that does not access a dedicated graphics card nor has out-of-the-box customizability - gotta edit the files as you wish.

 In order to build it you need only to be inside the folder with the Dockerfile and run
 ````